 Most of the photographers noted they kept small nut-free snacks in their bags.
-These can really help with a needed boost halfway through the session with parent permission.
+These can help with a needed boost halfway through the session with parent permission.
 Included suggestions: Smarties, Welch's fruit juice treats, or graham crackers.

 - Whoopie Cushions and Bubble Machines

 Every once in a while, it may take a little more effort to get a shy or stubborn little one to open up and give us their best smile and giggle.
-Kimberly Tank from Kimberly Tank Art & Photography is so excited to use her whoopie cushion this year to encourage a few bursts of laughter!
+Kimberly Tank from Kimberly Tank Art & Photography is excited to use her whoopie cushion this year to encourage laughter!
 I can't wait to see the photographs that result from this addition.